Understanding the Testing of VR Applications

 - Automated testing is implemented for internal application components.

-- The purpose of testing is to comprehend the overall impact of the environment on the device and how all this assimilates for the user in the virtual environment.
+- Purpose is to comprehend the overall impact of the environment on the device and how all this assimilates for the user in the virtual environment.

 - In order to process such a high degree of interaction and weigh the input and corresponding output, automating a chunk of tests is essential.